NNPDF/reportengine/docs/DESIGN.md

 the code and possibly the report itself (tooltips of figures?).

-###Namespaces
+###Namespaces and parameters

-It would be useful that different variables can be specified as the same arguments for the scripts.
+It is possible to call *final* providers with different *parameters* in different parts of the report.
 For example, imagine a function:

 ```python
 def plot_compare_pdfs(pdf, base_pdf):